ibinti/ibi-the-watch-cat/README.md

 It's currently in the idea stage, and I'm exploring various aspects of its design and functionality.

 At the moment, there exists a significant gap between the ideal ibi vs the real ibi.
-One of the project goal is to minimize the existing gap.
+Current project goal is to minimize the existing gap.

 <div align="center">
   <img src="ibi-the-watch-cat-ideal.png" alt="Before state" width="350" style="display: inline-block; margin: 0 15px;">